 The Coromandel Peninsula is another jewel in New Zealand’s crown.
 It’s a place of beautiful beaches, exquisite food, gorgeous weather and lovely people, and it has some killer surf breaks, too.
-Here is our guide to ripping it up on five of our fave surf spots in the area.
+Here is our guide to ripping it up on our fave surf spots in the area.

 The first thing that you have to take into consideration about all the breaks on our list is this; the Coromandel is one of the most popular areas in all of New Zealand when it comes to holidaymakers and tourists.
 Te Karo Bay is a beach break on a sandy beach, located on the east side of the Coromandel Peninsula just north of Tairua – and also goes by the ominous name of Sailors Grave.
 This break is one of the best in the region for the skilled surfer to ride, although it might be a bit of a challenge for people just starting out.
 There are several peaks to choose from along the beach with both right and left-handers, making it a versatile spot for those who might favour one side.
 Newbies will probably want to skip this when the surf is really pumping as the wave can be very powerful.